sergiocollado/potpourri/Notes_on_Linux/02_Notes_on_Linux_kernel_modules.md

   Every program that wants to display a window, sends a message via PIC (Programmable Interrupt Controller) to the X server and says how it (the X server) should draw the window.

-   Tis message passing is implemented in a shared library, son from the application writer point of view, it is just a call to a function that displays the window.
+  This message passing is implemented in a shared library, son from the application writer point of view, it is just a call to a function that displays the window.

    Xterm is one of the many graphical applications (Konsole and gnome-terminal are the other well-known programs that emulates a terminal.